Maple Bacon Jam Recipe

 No, due to the fat content, it’s not safe for home canning.
 Always store it chilled.

 It lasts up to 1 week in the fridge in a sealed container.
-You can also freeze it for up to 2 months.
+You can also freeze bacon jam for up to 2 months in a airtight container, if using glass be sure there is 1 inch head space for expansion.

 Yes, substitute it as a 1:1 replacement.
 If using maple syrup, reduce the mixture for an additional 10–15 minutes to achieve the same consistency.